mnavascues/manuscript-Tracking-selection/README.md

 # manuscript-Tracking-selection
-manuscript material for the Tracking-selection paper
+Material for the Tracking-selection paper

 ### How to compile
 `make`